Culture of Somalia: Overview

 The cultural diffusion of Somali commercial enterprise can be detected in its exotic cuisine, which contains Southeast Asian influences.
 Due to the Somali people's foremost ingenuity and facility with poetry, Somalia has often been referred to as a "Nation of Poets" and a "Nation of Bards", as, for example, by the Canadian novelist Margaret Laurence.
 Somalis have a story-telling tradition.

 According to Canadian novelist and scholar Margaret Laurence, who originally coined the term "Nation of Poets" to describe the Somali Peninsular, the Eidagale clan were viewed as "the recognized experts in the composition of poetry" by their fellow Somali contemporaries:

 Among the tribes, the Eidagalla are the recognized experts in the composition of poetry.
 One individual poet of the Eidagalla may be no better than a good poet of another tribe, but the Eidagalla appear to have more poets than any other tribe. "if you had a hundred Eidagalla men here," Hersi Jama once told me, "And asked which of them could sing his own gabei ninety-five would be able to sing.
 The others would still be learning."

 Somalis have a rich musical heritage centered on traditional Somali folklore.
 Most Somali songs are pentatonic; that is, they only use five pitches per octave in contrast to a heptatonic (seven note) scale such as the major scale.

 Somali art is the artistic culture of the Somali people, both historic and contemporary.
 These include artistic traditions in pottery, music, architecture, wood carving and other genres.
 Somali art is characterized by its aniconism, partly as a result of the vestigial influence of the pre-Islamic mythology of the Somalis coupled with their ubiquitous Muslim beliefs.
 The country's shape gives a united country the nickname toddobo (seven).

 Pan-Somalism

 Somali nationalism (Somali: Soomaalinimo) is centered on the notion that the Somali people share a common language, religion, culture and ethnicity, and as such constitute a nation unto themselves.
-The ideology's earliest manifestations in the medieval era are traced to the Adalites whilst in the contemporary era its often traced back to SYL or in present-day Somaliland, the first Somali nationalist political organization to be formed was the Somali National League (SNL), established in 1935 in the former British Somaliland protectorate.
-In the country's northeastern, central and southern regions, the similarly oriented Somali Youth Club (SYC) was founded in 1943 in Italian Somaliland, just prior to the trusteeship period.
-The SYC was later renamed the Somali Youth League (SYL) in 1947.
-It became the most influential political party in the early years of post-independence Somalia.
+Its earliest manifestations has its roots in the Middle Ages with the Adal Sultanate and the Ajuran Sultanate.
+In the contemporary era it is often traced back to Muḥammad ibn 'Abdallāh Hassan, who was known as the "Mad Mullah" by the British Empire throughout the Scramble for Africa.
+The Somali Youth League, a political organisation founded in 1943 was one of the most influential political parties in Somalia prior to the country's unification and independence in the 1960s.